kexinzhao/Paddle_benchmark/float16_benchmark.md

 ## Total time
-- The average total inference time with different batch sizes on Nvidia V100 GPU.
-- All times are in ms (millisecond) averaged over 1000 iterations tested on a single Nvidia V100 GPU
+All times are in ms (millisecond) averaged over 1000 iterations tested on a single Nvidia V100 GPU
-<br><br>
-<br><br>
 <br><br>
 <br><br>